JoWerk/drat-a-ui/readme.md

 - run `npx playwright test` to run the tests
 - if desired you can also run `npx playwright show-report` to show the detailed Playwright report for the tests

+FYI since there are quite a few pages and checks going on the tests can take upto or over 1 minute.
+If it looks like nothing is happening there is something happening.
+I could have added logging to show that it was going through it page but didn't want to spam the console.